ADD CONDITION

 What are the potential adverse reactions associated with Bacteriostatic Water for Injection?

-Possible reactions include febrile response, local tenderness, abscess, tissue necrosis, and venous thrombosis.
+Possible reactions include febrile response, local tenderness, abscess, tissue necrosis, infection at the injection site, venous thrombosis, and extravasation.

-What should nursing mothers know about Bacteriostatic Water for Injection?
+What should be done before administering Bacteriostatic Water for Injection?

-What are the storage conditions for Bacteriostatic Water for Injection?
+What is the storage requirement for Bacteriostatic Water for Injection?

 Packaging Info